DESTINATION: Australia DURATION: UP TO 12 MONTHS

-Year13 offer programs to get you trained and directly to the ranches, farms or stations for work.
+Year13 offer a 5-day training program to get you trained and directly to the ranches, farms or stations for work.
 You will be provided with all the information and training you need to join the drove such as supplies, clothing and equipment, and what work or training might suit you.

 To be a ‘Jackaroo’ (for the boys), or a ‘Jillaroo’ (for the gals), means you’re doing the real cowboy or cowgirl thing, so if you think you’re tough enough, or need to toughen up, then you’ll handle it well.
 You need to love the country, animals, farming and living on the land.
 You can’t be afraid of early mornings and hard work.
 You don’t need experience, but you must be a good team player and willing to learn.
 Beginner horse riders are welcome if you are going for training experience.